Lombard-Web-Services/Bash/README.md

   -a         : Screenshot + TXT OCR + CSV OCR
 Default (no mode specified): Screenshot + TXT OCR + CSV OCR + DOM (Chromium only)
 ```
-## PEtransfer a c program to transfer the PEheader
+## 💻 PEtransfer

 **PEtransfer** is a c program that permit to transfer the PEheader from one executable file to another.
 Keeping the icon resource, and the section table as option (for testing purpose).
 ### Usage :
 Compile this program with gcc, (MinGW  or Visual Studio).
 ```sh